madebyair/flareos/README.md

 - Personalized customization options
 - Intuitive user interface

-Get started with Airos today and discover the future of computing!
+Get started with FlareOS today and discover the future of computing!

 For more information and installation instructions, please visit our website: Soon (TM)